You are visiting the Singapore Kee Safety website from United States. Would you like to go to the United States site?

 Tip on how to prevent noise injuries:

-It is impossible to entirely remove all risk from the workplace.
+It is impossible to entirely remove all risks from the workplace.
 However, it is the responsibility of managers and employers to minimize these risks where possible.
 As well as the solutions above, there are many other ways to ensure workplace safety as best you can:

 With decades of experience in the safety industry, Kee Safety could be the ideal safety partner for you.
 Our safety experts can identify the gaps in your safety systems and frameworks, and provide solutions that are actionable and effective.
 We can also offer reliable, compliant safety equipment, tested exhaustively by our in-house engineers, to support you in creating an accident-free workplace.
 Get in touch with us today to learn more.